The meaning of words: Pogrom

 However, the term pogrom does not have a precise legal definition, unlike concepts such as genocide which is clearly defined in international law.

-• The pogrom of Valentine’s Day: on 14 February 1349, 2,000 Jewish inhabitants were burned alive in Strasbourg, wrongly accused of having poisoned the wells and provoked the Black Death.
-This massacre practically annihilated the Jewish community of Strasbourg and became one of the first documented pogroms in Western Europe.
+- The pogrom of Saint Valentine: on 14 February 1349, 2,000 Jewish inhabitants were burned alive in Strasbourg, wrongly accused of having poisoned the wells and caused the Black Death.
+This massacre virtually wiped out the Jewish community of Strasbourg and became one of the first documented pogroms in Western Europe.

-• Pogroms of 1903-1906: this wave of pogroms intensified in cities like Kisinev, where extreme violence caused the death of many people.
+- Pogroms of 1903-1906: this wave of pogroms intensified in cities like Kishinev, where extreme violence caused the death of many people.

-• The Kristallnacht, from 9 to 10 November 1938, was a pogrom organized by the Nazi regime during which about one hundred Jews were murdered, synagogues burned down, Jewish businesses and homes destroyed, and about 30,000 people were deported to concentration camps.
+- The Night of the Broken Glass, from 9 to 10 November 1938, was a pogrom organized by the Nazi regime during which a hundred Jews were murdered, synagogues burned, Jewish shops and homes destroyed, and about 30,000 people were deported to concentration camps.

-• The pogrom of Kielce (Poland, 1946): after the end of the Second World War, rumors of child abductions by Jews led to a wave of violence in the town of Kielce, Poland.
+- The Kielce pogrom (Poland, 1946): After the end of World War II, rumors of child abduction by Jews led to a wave of violence in the town of Kielce, Poland.
 42 Jews were killed, marking a moment of anti-Semitism after the Holocaust.

 Discover the meaning of words